-Our Hong Kong subsidiaries are subject to Hong Kong profits tax at a rate of 16.5% for the three years ended December 31, 2016, 2017 and 2018.
-Our Hong Kong subsidiaries may be exempted from income tax on their foreign-derived income and there are no withholding taxes in Hong Kong on remittance of dividends.
+Subsidiaries in Hong Kong are subject to Hong Kong profits tax rate of 16.5% for the years ended December 31, 2017, 2018 and 2019.
+They may be exempted from income tax on their foreign-derived income and there are no withholding taxes in Hong Kong on remittance of dividends.